brainage04/TwitchPlaysMinecraft/README.md

 Once a message appears in your Minecraft chat confirming that you have properly authorised "TPM Application", you have finished setup!

 # Commands
-Note: In-game, the commands are prefixed with `/`, but viewers typing commands into Twitch chat should prefix their commands with `!` instead.
+Note: In-game, the commands are prefixed with `/`, but Twitch viewers should prefix their commands with `!` instead.

 ## Admin Commands
 `/commandqueue add <command>` - Adds a command to the command queue.
-Note: This is mostly for testing purposes - Twitch viewers can add a command to the command queue by simply typing the command but replacing the `/` with a `!`.
+Note: This is mostly for admin/testing purposes - Twitch viewers can add a command to the command queue by simply typing the command but replacing the `/` with a `!`.
 However, if you are going to use this command, and the command contains spaces, it needs to be enclosed in double quotation marks to avoid "malformed JSON" command errors.